jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.md

 #### Dependencies between writing handlers (writers)

 A writer may be registered with or without dependency on another writer.
-The dependency between writers reflects actual dependency between CLI commands for a specific device.
+The dependency between writers reflects the actual dependency between CLI commands for a specific device.

-Following sample shows a CLI translation unit with dependency between 2 writers.
-The unit is dedicated for interface configuration on Cisco IOS device.
+The following sample shows a CLI translation unit with dependency between 2 writers.
+The unit is dedicated for interface configuration on a Cisco IOS device.

 ```